Running dreams

 (source)

-4) Pictured above is Paavo Nurmi of Finland, the only runner to simultaneously hold the mile, 5,000 meter and 10,000 meter world track records.
+4) Pictured above is Paavo Nurmi of Finland, the only runner to simultaneously hold the men’s mile, 5,000 meter and 10,000 meter world track records.
 He won nine gold medals during his Olympic career in the 1920’s.
 What was Paavo Nurmi’s nickname?

 A) Superbad Fasty B) The Scorcher C) 5F (Finnish Fireball Finishes First Forever) D) Flying Finn E) Pantin’ Paavo F) Golden Legs of Speed